CoverPlus Extra (CPX)

 Lower levels of weekly compensation

 In return for a slightly lower levy, this option provides weekly compensation payments which reduce when returning to part-time work.
 For example, if your cover is $52,000 per year, we’ll pay 100% of this (before tax) until you start working part-time.
 If you return to work for 50% of your normal working hours, your compensation will reduce by 50%.
 The compensation stops when working at least 30 hours per week.

-To find out if CPX is the best option for you, you calculate your levies:
+Find out if CPX is the best option for you by calculating your levies.

 Choosing a level of cover for CoverPlus Extra